Ultimate guide to cleaning and preventing corrosion in car batteries

 After cleaning the battery terminals, apply a thin layer of petroleum jelly or terminal protection spray to the terminals.
 This creates a barrier that prevents moisture and corrosive substances from reaching the metal surfaces.

-Ensure the battery is securely secured in its compartment to minimize movement and vibration.
-Loose batteries can cause the terminals to come loose and promote corrosion.
+Make sure the battery is securely fastened in its compartment to minimize movement and vibration.
+Loose batteries can cause the terminals to come loose and encourage corrosion.

 Tighten the clamp connections